 Success Stories

 Many WSAS beneficiaries—as current students, recent graduates, or alumnae—have shared their story with an enclosed note, a post on our Facebook page, or as a presentation at our annual meeting.
 All of the stories are as unique as the individuals telling them, and yet share the common theme of WSAS support.
-Below are just a few examples.
+Below are just a few recent examples.

 “As I started my undergraduate journey, I found myself astounded by the ways in which I felt supported on campus by the Wellesley Students’ Aid Society.”